martin-mueller/zettel/readme.md

 ## Install

-* upload the files
+* upload the files to a directory under your webserver root
-* make sure the directory is writeable for the web server for the sqlite file
+* make sure the directory is writeable for the web server for the sqlite database file

 ## Coming soon: